deitrr/DG_Pre-Cambrian_Ozone/README.md

 ### Note about installing climt in Mac OS

 Depending on the subversion of Python 3, installing via `pip install climt` often fails.
-I've found that I need to install and set the paths of GCC and GFortran explicitly, like so:
+I've found that I need to install and set the definitions of GCC and GFortran explicitly, like so:
 ```
 $ brew install gcc
 $ export CC=gcc-x